El Salvador State of Exception: What It Is, When It Started, and When It Will End

-More than four years of the longest state of exception in the Western Hemisphere: statistics, human rights violations, and the case of Ruth López
+More than four years of the longest state of exception in the Western Hemisphere: start date, extensions, statistics, and the case of Ruth López

 Ruth lleva ... días detenida arbitrariamente